neex/http2smugl/README.md

 ## Usage

-To install the tool, run `go get github.com/neex/http2smugl`.
+To install the tool, run `go install github.com/neex/http2smugl@latest`.

 The tool contains two subcommands: `request` and `detect`.
 The first one is just for crafting HTTP/2 requests: most client tools do not accept invalid headers, so it's handy to have one that sends user input to the server as-is.